 - College savings plan: You pick your investments and shoulder the investment risk.
 The value of your account is based on the performance of your investments.
 When it’s time for college, you have whatever money is in your account.

 - Prepaid Tuition Plan: You prepay for college tuition today for use in the future.
 The value of your account is guaranteed by the state to keep pace with resident undergraduate tuition and state-mandated fees at the most expensive Washington public university.
 The state picks the investments and assumes all the investment risks.

-What can you spend it on?
+What can you spend a 529 College Savings Plan on?